willf/kmenno.org/teachings/the_word_and_our_words.md

 We are created in the image of God, and our God is a creative God, who creates through words.
 In what ways will you be creative in your use of words in 2010?

 Are there stories you need to write?
 Are there conversations that you need to have?
 Are there kind words that you need to speak?
 Are there hard words you need to write?
-Are their words you need to "take back?"
+Are there words you need to "take back?"
 Are there spaces you need to create for conversations to happen?
 Are there new technologies you need to understand how to use so you can communicate with others?
 Are there technologies that you should limit because they are creating images in your head that are not healthy?